HAMNET-Access-Protocol/manual.hnap.de/docs/prerequisites.md

 can be too severe to be compensated.

 We therefore strongly suggest to switch to a more accurate TCXO.
 We switched to a 0.5ppm TCXO.

+### Amplifier selection

+If you run the system for the first time, its best to start without any amplifier.
+If you want to try one out, here are some basic requirements:

+The system is OFDM based, so a linear amplifier is required.
+The clients in the system operate in half-duplex mode, with a short guard time between the slots for switching the amplifier.
+The maximum allowed TX-RX switch time of the amplifier is 265us.
+Currently a PTT signal is generated at the MIO0 Pin of the Adalm Pluto which can be used to drive the amplifier.
+The pin has a voltage level of 1.8V.

+We could not yet perform tests including amplifiers, we will update as soon as we have first results.